Who is Society for Science & the Public?

 All Regeneron STS entrants receive a digital badge in recognition of their completion of the application.
 Entrants may also be awarded a Research Report and/or Student Initiative badge for their well-written college-level research report and/or their extraordinary effort and accomplishment relative to the resources available to them.
 These are awarded via the same process used to select entries for the awards listed below.

 Three hundred scholars are awarded $2,000; with an additional $2,000 going to their high schools to support STEM education.
+The top 300 scholars will also receive an invitation to apply to Regeneron's summer internship program.
 All 40 finalists win an all-expenses-paid trip to Washington, DC for the Regeneron Science Talent Institute where they explain their research to some of the country’s top scientists and compete for the top 10 awards.
 The top award is $250,000.